Our work covers most areas of software engineering, with Eiffel and Design by Contract as the unifying thread. Main topics:

 Program verification: on the basis of Eiffel's Design by Contract and the EiffelStudio IDE, buiding an environment allowing "Verification As a Matter Of Course".

 Tool & method support for distributed development (CloudStudio project).

 Languages & methodology: new programming language constructs, software process, agile methods.

 Software engineering for robotics.

-The Chair of Software Engineering is a fantastic team with 16 PhD theses completed since 2004 and three more planned for this year.
+The Chair of Software Engineering is a fantastic team with 19 PhD theses completed since 2004.

 The ETH introductory programming course, taught in English 2003-2009, German since 2010, uses an inverted curriculum approach supported by the Touch of Class textbook and a a MOOC (open online version).